 The U.S. Department of Justice Office of Community Oriented Policing Services published a guide that refers to “the problem of people mental illness”, “understanding your local problem”, and “responding to the problem of people with mental illness.”
 Granted, this guide was originally published in 2006, and problem-oriented policing is a specific approach, but it still speaks to stigma and police understanding (or lack thereof) of mental illness.

-I found an interesting report prepared by my local police department in Vancouver, Canada.
+I found an interesting report prepared by my local police department in Vancouver, Canada called Lost In Translation.
 It’s from 2010, so it’s hard to say how much it reflects the current situation, but the report expressed concern with the level of resources police were needing to devote to mental health-related calls.
 It argued that the healthcare system should be doing more.
 One particular area of concern was the frequency of calls to track down patients who had gone AWOL from hospital, including people who were certified under the Mental Health Act.
 Are police the best people to handle that kind of thing?

 Experiences of people with mental illness